Walisinghe Harischandra: Biography

 Walisinghe Harischandra was born to the family of Walisinghe Hendrick de Silva and Pehandi Marthnanda de Silva Gunasekera in Negombo on 9 July 1876.
 His birth name was Edward de Silva.
 Edward started his primary education under a Buddhist scholar monk and then attended St. Mary's College, Negombo.
-Later he was entrusted to a lawyer uncle in Colombo, to continue his studies in English and Law.
+Later he was entrusted to a Lawyer uncle in Colombo, to continue his studies in English and Law.
 He was a student of Wesley College, Colombo from 1889 to 1895.
-After the school education, he attended the Law College.
+After the school education, he attended the Ceylon Law College.

-Edward developed a keen interest in Buddhism and gradually began working as a true nationalist, while he was a law student.
-He changed his name to E.de S. Walisinghe and started teaching at the Sunday Dhamma school at Ananda College, Colombo.
+Edward developed a keen interest in Buddhism and gradually began working as a true nationalist, while he was a Law student at Ceylon Law College.
+He changed his name to E. de S. Walisinghe and started teaching at the Sunday Dhamma school at Ananda College, Colombo.
 Sri Lanka was then a British colony known as Ceylon.
-Young E.de S. Walisinghe gave up his legal career and adopted the name Walisinghe Harischandra.
+Young E. de S. Walisinghe gave up his legal career and adopted the name Walisinghe Harischandra.
 He decided to be a Brahmacharya, which meant he would remain a bachelor, devoting his time to religious and national work.
 He believed that he would be able to serve his motherland in a more meaningful manner by getting involved in nationalist and religious activities.

 Walisinghe Harischandra joined the Mahabodhi Society, which had been established by Anagarika Dharmapala, a prominent figure of Sri Lankan (Sinhala) Buddhist nationalist movement.
 He worked first as the assistant secretary and later as the Secretary of Mahabodhi Society.
 In 1899 he went across to India and was involved in the construction of the Maha Bodhi Vihara in Sanchi.
 He spent some time in India and participated in the campaign 'Save Buddhagaya'.